We've put together a little list for you:

 Q - Quotations.
 Using the words of an expert, a thought leader or simply someone that isn't you is a great way to build credibility and interest into your writing.
 Check out these ten expert tips for using quotations.

 R - Read.
 Everyone who has ever given advice about better writing has said to read, and with good reason.
 Study more, struggle less.

 S - Story.
 "We are creatures of story, and the process of changing one mind or the whole world must begin with “Once upon a time.”" - Jonathan Gottschall.
 People are enthralled and persuaded by stories.
 Even if you are writing a blog post or a case study, delve deeper and find the story.
 Think about emotional engagement, suspense and resolution.

 T - Talk to people.
-Whether you are conducting a journalistic interview, or just down the pub with your friends, everything you hear forms part of what you write.
+Whether you are conducting a journalistic interview, getting information on a press release or just down the pub with your friends, everything you hear forms part of what you write.
 Engage with people in the real world, listen to their ideas and be open to suggestions.
 You have to collate ideas, not just dispense them.

 V - Visualise.
 Mapping out your ideas often helps to show you how they connect.
 There is mind mapping software you can use, or sometimes I resort to my large white board: basically, you need to be able to move notes around and change the shape and connections on the map as your idea develops.
 Donald M. Murray actually draws shapes to represent his articles in order to help him structure his writing.

 W - Word processor.
 There are many, many, many options when it comes to typing words on the page.
 Occasionally I map out an idea in TextEdit; for blog posts I often type straight into Wordpress; my standard, however, is Microsoft Word.
 Everyone understands Word, everyone can open a Word document and if you are looking to publish your work, according to Guy Kawasaki, Word is the standard starting point.